wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 Does he not suffer?

 **M:**&ensp;He suffers with those who suffer.
-The event itself is of little importance, but he is full of compassion for the suffering beïng, whether alive or dead, in the body or out of it.
+The event itself is of little importance, but he is full of compassion for the suffering being, whether alive or dead, in the body or out of it.
 After all, love and compassion are his very nature.
 He is one with all that lives and love is that oneness in action.